lumeland/lume.land/cms/configuration/custom_fields.md

 To define a new field, use the `cms.field()` function with the field definition, which is an object with the following values:

-- **tag**: The tag name of the custom element used in the UI.
+- **tag**: The tag name of the custom element used in the HTML code.
-- **jsImport**: The JavaScript file where the custom element is defined.
+- **jsImport**: The URL of the JavaScript file with the custom element.
 This file will be loaded in the HTML.
 - **transformData**: (Optional) A function to transform the value received by the web component before save it.